 Compare OVO Mobile (who use the Optus 4G network) with a similar MVNO – Virgin Mobile – who also use the Optus 4G network.
 The way OVO has launched, revised, updated and relaunched their entire offer to market twice this year puts Virgin to shame.
 Perhaps that’s why Virgin is getting hammered in the market.

 Markets are disrupted when a new company uses new technology to offer a new product to customers.
 The new deals disruption creates tend to work best, when customers on the old plans are experiencing a lot of pain and high prices.
 That’s certainly the case with Australian phone companies.
 If you’re a ‘normal’ Optus (or Virgin Mobile for that matter) customer, you should be considering OVO on price alone, Australia owned with Australian customer service.
 If you have a plan from any phone company, big or small, you should be looking at these plans.
 If you want a data bundle for your mobile broadband access, check out these plans.
-If you are a V8 Supercar, gymnastics or Audi Sport follower then stop what you’re doing and buy one of these plans.
+If you are a fan of the content they offer, for example gymnastics or Audi Sport follower then stop what you’re doing and buy one of these plans.